 ‘Be aware of smaller publishers, should the bigger ones not see the glory of your ways.
 They may want and need you.
 Go with the one who loves you, not the one with the biggest gold buttons.’

 The truth is that being published by a major publishing house is competitive.
 Often you need a well-connected agent, or an ‘in’ by having studied in a prestigious writing program.
-The truth is that if you’re published by a small publishing house, this is a major achievement in itself and could very well be a stepping stone to broader recognition.
+If you’re published by a small publishing house, this is a major achievement in itself.
+What’s more, it could very well be a stepping stone to broader recognition because you can use sales data or great reviews from credible sources as selling points.

 5: Even the best work with skilled editors